-Deportation is one of the most painful tools the U.S. government wields in Los Angeles.
-As a major international city located close to the U.S./Mexico border, Los Angeles is home to immigrants from around the world—including both documented and undocumented immigrants.
+As a major international city located close to the U.S./Mexico border, Los Angeles is home to people from around the world.
 Unfortunately, there are many ways for immigrants to get caught up in the system and be deported or ruled “inadmissible.”
-In many cases this tears families apart.
-If you or someone you love is facing this threat, you do not have to deal with it alone.
-You need to speak to a Los Angeles immigration law violations lawyer.
+If you or someone you love is facing this threat, you need to speak to a Los Angeles immigration law violations lawyer.

-The Simmrin Law Group knows how to help.
-We have a hand-picked team of some of the best attorneys in the state, with a focus on federal law and immigration issues.
-Our goal is to keep you in the country, help you keep your job, and keep your family together—without the threat of removal.
-Let us give you a free consultation.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+The Simmrin Law Group has a hand-picked team of experienced criminal defense lawyers in Los Angeles with a focus on federal law and immigration issues.
+Our goal is to keep you in the country, help you keep your job, and keep your family together.
+Fill out the form to the right or give us a call to schedule a free, no-obligation consultation with a member of our team today.

-- In response to an immigration violation.
-Both documented and undocumented immigrants can face deportation for a variety of common violations including:
+Both documented and undocumented immigrants can face deportation for a variety of common violations, including:

 - Entering the country illegally

 - Fraudulent ID or documentation

 - Marriage fraud